Star Wars Jedi: Fallen Order

 Star Wars Jedi: Fallen Order wears its inspirations on its sleeve.
 It takes some bits of level design directly from Bloodborne, tries to emulate Uncharted’s set-pieces, mixing them with a Metroidvania structure while copying Metroid Prime’s 3D Map, and finishes the project with a Star Wars coat of paint.
 Fallen Order, however, fails to build a cohesive whole, not quite matching the quality of any of the games that inspired it.

-To that end, Cal must follow the footsteps of Cere’s former mentor, Eno Cordova.
-For most of the game, that is precisely what the protagonist will be doing: going to each place Cordova passed through just to find a clue about their next destination.
-Since Fallen Order is a twenty-hour game and not a two-hour movie, the lack of plot development and actual progression hurts the pace of the narrative.
+To that end, Cal must follow in the footsteps of Cere’s former mentor, Eno Cordova.
+And for most of the game, that is precisely what the protagonist will be doing: going to each place Cordova passed through just to find a clue about their next destination.
+So, since Fallen Order is a twenty-hour game and not a two-hour movie, the lack of plot development and actual progression during most of its runtime hurts the pace of the narrative.

-The protagonist’s final decision in the game can sound very anticlimactic precisely because of this: since not much has happened until the game’s final hours, the ending makes the whole journey sound even more useless.
-The thought-process that leads Cal to that decision, for example, only begins to be built in those final hours, not having much time to be developed.
+The protagonist’s final decision in the game can sound very anticlimactic because of this pacing problem, too: since not much has happened until the game’s final hours, the ending makes the whole journey sound even more useless.
+The thought process that leads Cal to that decision, for example, only begins to be built in those final hours, not having much time to be properly developed.

 It doesn’t help that some character arcs and plot twists are blatant rehashes from classic Star Wars stories and that Cal’s personality is pretty bland.
 Despite some sparse attempts to copy Uncharted’s witty dialogue, Cal Kestis is no Nathan Drake, lacking the latter’s charisma and inability to stop talking about the things that are happening on the screen: Cal is mostly silent during normal gameplay.

 His trauma – and Cere’s too for that matter – is barely touched on in the game’s first half.
 Fallen Order decides to concentrate character development – and the best bits of the story – in its last hours, which doesn’t leave much room for these themes and subjects to be truly developed.
-There’s a certain character that joins Cal’s group, for example, that does so basically just before the final mission, which robs them of any chance to become memorable.
+There’s a certain character that joins Cal’s group, for example, that does so just before the final mission, which robs them of any chance to become truly memorable, despite the potential.

 Gameplay-wise, Fallen Order is a mismatch of various different ideas that don’t quite fit together.
 It copies some parts of the Soulsborne series, such as building levels that fold into themselves, revealing shortcuts to the last save point, which recovers your health but respawns enemies.
 But Fallen Order is also a Metroidvania at heart, filling those levels with items that can’t be acquired before getting the necessary ability.